Jakedalus/admin-dashboard-frontend/README.md

 `npm run cypress:open`

 Cypress will then open.
 Click the button that says "Run 1 integration spec" to start the tests in a browser.

+## Description

+The frontend is a React app which also uses Redux and React-Router.
+Redux and the actions/reducers handle interacting with the backend.
+The Router implements the various views: the Course and User pages, which list all the courses and users, and the individual course and user pages for each item.

+As stated in the backend README, the users in this case are all admins.
+It would be ideal to implement views for teacher and student signups, or creation by admins.
+A future version of the app would also allow for **taking** the courses, not just creating them.
+Implementing the UX for various courses/lessons and a variety of lessons was unfortunately outside the scope of this project I feel.